tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_pull_requests.md

 In the previous step, you used Github Desktop to manage the workflow of committing files and creating requests.
 In this tutorial, you'll do a similar thing but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

+{{tip}} When you ask developers to review content, ask the specific developer who created the feature you're documenting.
+Developer tasks are usually specific.
+One developer may not understand what another developer is real{{end}}

 ## Make edits in a separate branch
 {{activity}}
 By default, your new repository has one branch called "Master."
 Usually when you're making changes or reviews/edits, you create a new branch and make all the changes in the branch.
 Then when finished, the repo owner merges edits from the branch into the master through a "pull request."